selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

 ## Conclusion

-The *TC Flash Hash* tool significantly enhances security by making it impossible for attackers to tamper with firmware without being detected.
+The *TC Flash Hash* tool significantly enhances security by making it infeasible for attackers to tamper with firmware without being detected.
 By combining *TC Code* hashing, filling empty memory with random entropy, and verification of the the unique image and set of words, Krux allows the detection of any tamper attempts.

 Note: The strength of this defense strategy depends on maintaining a strong, confidential *TC Code* and remove the SD card before unlocking the device.